P-Gu/gopigo/README.md

 4. Then we feed the result from inputCollect.py into the Main_Test_Car.py, which contains the model from model.py.
 Then, we make the prediction.
 We save the output as result.csv.

 5. Main_Test_Car.py reads in the result from the model and drives the car.

+6. We complete our model analysis in phython notebook (graphs) and save the result in gopigo.ipynb_2.json.

+7. easyCarMotorControl.py lets you drive GoPiGo around.